Linear space (geometry): Definition

 Some authors drop (L3) when defining linear spaces.
-In such a situation the linear spaces complying to (L3) are considered as nontrivial and those who don't as trivial.
+In such a situation the linear spaces complying to (L3) are considered as nontrivial and those that do not are trivial.

 Examples

 The regular Euclidean plane with its points and lines constitutes a linear space, moreover all affine and projective spaces are linear spaces as well.

 The table below shows all possible nontrivial linear spaces of five points.
 Because any two points are always incident with one line, the lines being incident with only two points are not drawn, by convention.
 The trivial case is simply a line through five points.

 In the first illustration, the ten lines connecting the ten pairs of points are not drawn.
 In the second illustration, seven lines connecting seven pairs of points are not drawn.